Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Regularity estimates

-where $C_2,B_2$ and $C_1$ are real constants. \end{lem} \begin{proof} The proof of the upper bound is a direct application of the comparison principle proved in Proposition 3.3.
-Let us show that $\phi_i(t):=u^{K,0}(i\delta_K)+C_1t,$ is a supersolution of the equation \eqref{eq:system of ODE}.
+where $C_2,B_2$ and $C_1$ are real constants. \end{lem} This lemma establishes the decay of $u^\varepsilon$ at infinity, a property propagated from the initial condition. \begin{proof} The proof of the upper bound is a direct application of the comparison principle proved in Proposition 3.4.
+Let us show that $\phi_i(t):=u^{\K,0}(i\delta_\K)+C_1t,$ is a supersolution of the equation \eqref{eq:system of ODE} with the same $I^\K$.
 Indeed, we have